-Repetitive massing is prohibited.
-There should be substantial variation in individual building forms.
-Homes with similar heights may only occur consecutively along a street 3 times before a change in massing is required.
+Repetitive massing is highly discouraged.
+Lots/Homes with similar massing may only occur consecutively along a street 3 times before a change in massing is required.
 For example, three adjacent 2-story homes must be followed by a 1 1/2 story or 1 story home.
-Also, no more than 2 similar floor plans may occur consecutively along a street.
+Also, no more than 2 similar floor plans may only occur consecutively along a street.

-The Design Review Board shall review these requirements on a case by case basis based on specific site conditions.
+The Design Review Board may review these requirements on a case by case basis based on specific site conditions.